FaiZaman/MedExpress/README.md

 Questions currently have integer enumerated IDs.
 If we expand MedExpress across Genovia, it would be good to switch to using UUIDs instead for global uniqueness.

+Answers when received by the backend are typed as Strings and parsed in the service class.
+The alternative is to use some interface and have classes for each answer type implement the interface, but this seems unnecessary for now.